-Chamaedorea metallica (common name: Metallica Palm, also known as Metal Palm and Miniature Fishtail Palm) is a tough, slow-growing, resilient palm, tolerant of relatively low-light.
-It makes a good houseplant and used commonly in commercial settings.
-Metallica Palm are grown outdoors in USDA zones 9-12.
-Its mature height is five feet tall.
+Chamaedorea metallica (common names: Metallica Palm, Metal Palm, and Miniature Fishtail Palm) is a tough, slow-growing, resilient palm.
+It makes a good houseplant and is used commonly in commercial settings.

 Metallica palm is native to shady understory forest beds of Mexico, which helps make it tolerant of low-light.
 Due to its low-light adaptations, Metallica palm is best kept out of direct sunlight.
 The stiff, undivided leaves are borne on a single-stem trunk and are dark blue-green with a metallic sheen with a ‘fish-tail’ shape.
 Large, dark-green leaves are a common trait of low-light plants including Spathiphyllum, Aspidistra (Cast Iron Plant), and Janet Craig Dracaena.

 Metallica palms occasionally flower, producing attractive red, purple, or orange flowers, eventually giving way to small black fruits which are non-edible.

 Watering needs for Metallica Palm are similar to most palms—they prefer evenly moist soil.
 Do not over-water the plant or allow it to dry out.
 It should never sit in standing water (for example, water in the drainage saucer).
 The soil will absorb standing water, making it water-logged and unhealthy for the plant’s roots.